C-bowman/inference-tools/docs/source/HamiltonianChain.rst

    # choose how many samples will be thrown away from the start of the chain as 'burn-in'
    chain.burn = 2000

-We can use the `Plotly <https://plot.ly/>`_ plotting library to generate an interactive 3D scatterplot of our sample:
+We can use the `Plotly <https://plot.ly/>`_ library to generate an interactive 3D scatterplot of our sample:

 .. code-block:: python